 What is a cat wellness plan?

-A cat wellness plan is an insurance designed to help pet owners manage routine healthcare expenses for their pets.
+A cat wellness plan is a program to help pet owners manage routine healthcare expenses for their pets.
 Unlike traditional pet insurance, which typically covers unexpected accidents and illnesses, wellness plans focus more on preventive care.

-These plans usually include services such as annual check-ups, vaccinations, flea and tick prevention, heartworm prevention, and sometimes even dental cleanings.
-Some plans may also cover routine diagnostic tests like blood work or urinalysis.
+These plans usually include services such as annual check-ups, vaccinations, flea and tick prevention and heartworm prevention.

-Many cat insurance companies and veterinary clinics offer pet wellness plans.
+Many veterinary clinics offer pet wellness plans.
 Pet owners pay a monthly or annual fee for the plan, which provides coverage for various preventive care services outlined in the plan.

-The goal is to help pet owners budget for routine healthcare expenses and ensure they receive the necessary preventive care to stay healthy.
+The goal is to help pet owners budget for routine veterinary expenses and ensure their feline family members receive the preventive care most veterinarians recommend.

 You may wonder when wellness exams should be scheduled for cats at different stages of life, from kittens to seniors.
-Our vets will advise on the recommended frequency of visits.
+Below, our San Diego vets provide guidelines on when to take a cat to the vet at each stage of life.

 How often should kittens see a vet?